- Account Types: Savings, checking, investments

 For $3 per month, Basic includes an FDIC-insured savings account (Qapital Goals) that yields 0.1%, compounded monthly and subject to change with prevailing rates.
 Qapital Goals has some useful value-added features:

 - Unlimited Custom Savings Goals.
 Qapital lets you create as many customized savings goals as you’d like within its easy-to-use savings app.
 Ideally, each goal has a specific purpose, whether that’s a relatively small, short-term goal like saving for a new work outfit or a long-term goal like building an emergency fund or accumulating a down payment on a house.

 - Unlimited Internal Transfers.
 Goals aren’t treated as separate accounts for regulatory purposes, so you can transfer funds between them as much as you’d like without running afoul of excess transaction restrictions.

 - Transfer Failsafe.
 Qapital’s transfer failsafe feature may automatically stop inbound transfers that would drop the funding account’s balance under $100.
-It’s designed to prevent overdrafts (and associated fees) in your funding account, but it may impact your Qapital experience if you live paycheck to paycheck.
+It’s designed to prevent overdrafts (and associated overdraft fees) in your funding account, but it may impact your Qapital experience if you live paycheck to paycheck.

-For $6 per month, Complete adds a checking account (the Qapital Spending Account) with a Visa debit card and a 0.1% yield, compounded monthly and subject to change with prevailing rates.
-The account’s features include:
+For $6 per month, Complete includes all the capabilities of Basic — including the all-important “round up” — and adds a checking account (the Qapital Spending Account) with a Visa debit card and a modest yield, compounded monthly and subject to change with prevailing rates.

 - Spending Sweet Spot.
 This feature displays your discretionary expenses at a glance, flagging potential overspending and pointing out realistic solutions.
 Spending Sweet Spot is not meant to stand in for a formal budget, but it’s detailed enough that it just might.